santi224m/Data-Structures/Class/Exceptions_Review.md

 ```

 * You should use paranthesis when dereferencing a pointer like in the code below
+  * This is to help clarify which operation you want to do first, which is dereference
 * You have to use the delete keyword to deallocate pointers to avoid memory leaks

 ```